Prospects for detecting asteroid-mass primordial black holes in extreme mass-ratio inspirals with continuous gravitational waves: Analysis considerations

 \cref{fig:o3-ideal} implies that, even now, constraints of $\ftilde\lesssim 1$ could be obtained at masses below $\sim10^{-10}\msun$; however, relaxing the requirement in \cref{eqn:ftay} and allowing $100\fdotmax=10^{-7}$ Hz/s has implications for the computational cost of the search.
-Increasing $\fdotmax$ would imply an increase in the size of the grid in $\fdot$ that is analyzed in \cwh searches.
-Currently, the step-size in $\delta \dot{f}=1/(\TFFT\Tobs)\sim 3\times 10^{-11}$ Hz/s at high frequencies \cite{KAGRA:2022dwb}, where $\TFFT=1024$ s.
-To extend the positive $\fdot$ coverage to $\fdotmax=10^{-8}$ Hz/s and $\fdotmax=10^{-7}$ Hz/s would require 3300 and 33000 points more to search over, respectively, which is a 10x to 100x increase in the the number of points in the current spin-down grid, which are $\sim 320$ negative values and $\sim32$ positive ones, at each sky position.
-Such an increase in computational cost is not currently feasible, since all-sky \cwh searches already take $10^7$ CPU core-hours \cite{KAGRA:2022dwb,Miller:2024jpo}, and would not lead to a powerful constraint on $\ftilde$ at current detector sensitivity \emph{unless} the linearity condition was relaxed, which would, again, imply increased computational cost to consider $\ddot{f}$ or $\dddot{f}$ terms in \cref{eqn:ftay}.
-However, searching at a specific point in the sky, e.g. the \gc, would be feasible, since the current ``directed'' searches towards particular sky positions have orders of magnitude less computational cost than the all-sky ones, since the Doppler shift induced by the relative motion of the earth with respect to the source can be corrected for before doing the analysis \cite{KAGRA:2022osp}.
+Increasing $\fdotmax$ would imply an increase in the size of the grid in $\fdot$ that is analyzed in \cwh searches. \tcr{Currently, the step size is \(\delta \dot{f} = 1/(\TFFT \Tobs) \sim 3 \times 10^{-11}\) Hz/s at high frequencies \cite{KAGRA:2022dwb}, where \(\TFFT = 1024\) s.
+To extend the positive \(\fdot\) coverage to \(\fdotmax = 10^{-8}\) Hz/s and \(\fdotmax = 10^{-7}\) Hz/s would require an additional 3,300 and 33,000 steps to be searched, respectively.
+This represents a 10x to 100x increase in the number of steps in spin-down, which currently includes approximately 320 negative steps and 32 positive steps at each sky position, which results in 10-100x more points in the parameter space to analyze.} Such an increase in computational cost is not currently feasible, since all-sky \cwh searches already take $10^7$ CPU core-hours \cite{KAGRA:2022dwb,Miller:2024jpo}, and would not lead to a powerful constraint on $\ftilde$ at current detector sensitivity \emph{unless} the linearity condition was relaxed, which would, again, imply increased computational cost to consider $\ddot{f}$ or $\dddot{f}$ terms in \cref{eqn:ftay}. \tcr{However, searches that target a specific point in the sky, e.g. the \gc, could expand the range and number of spin-down parameters that are analyzed in order in order to probe less linear regimes for these signals.}

-It is thus worth asking if other methods could be used to achieve the constraints given by the black curve now, that is to search for signals that do not strictly follow \cref{eqn:ftay}.
-Such methods, which are termed \tcw methods, search directly for \cref{eqn:powlaws}, and thus are sensitive to arbitrarily high values of $\fdot$.

-As an example, we evaluate the computational cost of the \emph{\GFH}, a particular \tcw method that finds curves in the time-frequency plane \cite{Miller:2018rbg,Miller:2020kmv,Miller:2024jpo}, at a fixed sky position, for $\TFFT=8192$ s.
-In this method, a grid in $k$, instead of $\fdot$, is constructed, and the loop over each point in this grid constitutes the greatest computational cost of the search.